fishmindlab360/.github/profile/README.md

 ## Hi there 👋 folks

-We (I) are building Figent AI - AI Agents for everyone!
+We (I ~ Not a team right now) are building OpenBeliever.com, Figent AI - AI Agents for everyone,
+& more stuff,
-Not a gimmick but something interesting!
+Of course, there are no gimmicks, but it is something interesting!